ddella/PHP8-Nginx/README.md

 docker rm -f web
 ```

-# Container size
+# Size of the Docker image
-The size of the container is only ~36   MB.
+The size of the Docker image is only ~36 Mb.

 # Troubleshooting ONLY